TABLE OF CONTENTS

 Elwin and Lily explained that when Grendel had first touched the core fragment from Gloom, he had seen the countless futures that led to despair, which had caused him to start sympathizing with the Black Mage about his dream of creating a world without such pain.
 Because of that, Grendel had gone to see Will, who had recognized that Grendel had touched the core.
 He had noted that Grendel must have felt what he himself had felt, though he had then corrected himself, explaining that Grendel must only feel regret and despair now that the Black Mage was gone.

-(A/N: Like I mentioned in the Limina section, there was a lot of narrative shifting that happened in-between writers in regard to the Black Mage and his goals.
+(A/N: Like I mentioned in the Limina section, there was a lot of narrative shifting that happened in-between writers regarding the Black Mage and his goals.
 The Genesis Weapon storyline, which was released before Convergence, revealed that the Black Mage had confided in Will that he was aspiring for something more than just the creation of a new world.
-It’s left fairly ambiguous in regard to what exactly it is that he wants, which adds another layer of confusion to his motives.
+Before we got a proper answer in the Destiny Weapon storyline, it was originally left fairly ambiguous regarding what exactly it is that he wanted, which added another layer of confusion to his motives.

 Grendel had then asked Will what the Transcendents were, and for what purpose they had been created.
 Will had laughed and replied that someone had once told him that truth was a sweet poison, and that it was sometimes better to avoid it.
 He had added that in that sense, there were no bigger fools than himself and Grendel, as neither of them could give up their insatiable hunger for the truth.
 Will had then taken out another core and given it to Grendel, who, upon touching it, had vanished in a flash, after which the Soot monsters had begun appearing.